solidjs-community/solid-aria/README.md

 - [switch](./packages/switch/) - Provides the behavior and accessibility implementation for switch component.
 - [toggle](./packages/toggle/) - Handles interactions for toggle elements, e.g. checkboxes and switches.

-### Overlays

-- [overlays](./packages/overlays/) - Provides the behavior and accessibility implementation for overlay components such as dialogs, popovers, and menus.

 ### Utilities

 - [i18n](./packages/i18n/) - Primitives for dealing with locale and layout direction.